 The Spina Bifida and Hydrocephalus Association of BC reports that 1 in every 750 children born each year in Canada are born with a neural tube defect.

-To reduce your baby’s risk of being born with a NTD, take a multivitamin supplement with folic acid and eat foods high in folate before you are pregnant and while you are pregnant, especially for the first 3 months.
+To reduce your baby’s risk of being born with a NTD, take a multivitamin with folic acid and eat foods high in folate every day for 2 to 3 months before you become pregnant and throughout your pregnancy.

 What increases my risk of having a baby with a neural tube defect?

-You are at higher risk of having a baby with a NTD when:
+You are at higher risk of having a baby with an NTD when:

-- you already had a baby with an NTD or a pregnancy affected by an NTD
+- you or your male partner already had a baby with an NTD or a pregnancy affected by an NTD;

-- you have a family member with a NTD
+- you have a family member with an NTD;

-How much folate do I need each day?
+How much folate do I need each day to reduce the risk?

 How can I get more folate from my diet?

-- cooked dried beans, peas, lentils and edamame (green soybeans);
+- legumes such as cooked dried beans, peas, lentils and edamame (green soybeans);

 - dark green vegetables such as asparagus, avocado, spinach, broccoli, romaine lettuce, beets, Brussels sprouts, green peas, gai-lan, and bok choy;

 - wheat germ, sunflower seeds, yeast extract like marmite, and peanuts.